 Up to September 2014, the QA2 work was entirely performed by analysts using the QA2 script-generator tool.
 We refer to data processed in this way as "analyst-calibrated".
 In September 2014, the ALMA Science Pipeline became available and is now used to calibrate most of the data taken in standard observing modes.
 We refer to data processed by the Pipeline as "pipeline-calibrated" data.
-The user can tell the difference from the presence of a "PPR\.xml" file in the "script" subdirectory of the delivery package (see section 4).
+The user can tell whether the data is pipeline-calibrated by the presence of a "PPR.xml" file in the "script" subdirectory of the delivery package (see section 4).